CraigGin/PDEKoopman2/README.md

 This code implements the method found in the paper ["Deep Learning Models for Global Coordinate Transformations that Linearise PDEs"](https://www.cambridge.org/core/journals/european-journal-of-applied-mathematics/article/deep-learning-models-for-global-coordinate-transformations-that-linearise-pdes/4C3252EA5D681D07D933AD31EE539192) by Craig Gin, Bethany Lusch, Steven L. Brunton, and J. Nathan Kutz.

 **Note:** The code used to produce the results of the paper can be found at https://github.com/CraigGin/PDEKoopman.
 If you simply wish to verify the results of the paper, you should use that code which was written for Python 2 and Tensorflow 1.
 If, however, you wish to implement the method for your own problem, you should use this code.
-This repository contains signifantly cleaner and simpler code that is written for current versions of Python and Tensorflow.
+This repository contains significantly cleaner and simpler code that is written for current versions of Python and Tensorflow.

 ## Instructions for running the code